WHAT IS PCOS?

 If overweight, weight loss by means of dietary management and regular exercise can help.
 Reducing weight helps not only by causing ovulation and periods to become regular, but also by making a positive contribution towards insulin levels and the body’s efficiency of using insulin, and thus helps in bringing down the androgen levels.
-Even in normal-weight individuals, a healthy lifestyle comprising of a balanced-nutritious diet, optimum physical activity and exercise, stress management and a regular sleep-wake cycle, can contribute towards normalizing the body milieu.
+Even in normal-weight individuals, a healthy lifestyle comprising of a balanced-nutritious diet, optimum physical activity and exercise, stress management, and a regular sleep-wake cycle, can contribute towards normalizing the body milieu.

-Medical treatment is tailored according to the symptoms and basically depends on whether or not pregnancy is desired.
+It is tailored according to the symptoms and basically depends on whether or not pregnancy is desired.
 All medication should always be taken under the guidance, prescription, and monitoring of a qualified medical professional, preferably a Gynecologist.

 If pregnancy is desired, medicines to induce ovulation (release of the egg) can be given.

-If pregnancy is not desired, and irregular periods are a concern, birth-control pills may be tried.
+If pregnancy is not desired, and irregular periods are a concern, birth-control pills (contraceptives) may be tried.
 They help in regularizing periods, reducing androgen levels, and may also help in reducing acne.

-Medications for diabetes and supplements to improve insulin sensitivity may be prescribed to reduce insulin resistance are prescribed in both women who desire or do not desire pregnancy.
+Medications for diabetes that is medicines or supplements to reduce insulin resistance are prescribed in both women who desire or do not desire pregnancy.
 These can help reduce the circulating androgens, which may translate into regular ovulation.

 Cosmetic treatments can be individualized according to the severity of symptoms.
 For excessive hair growth, several medicines are available that can arrest the process.
-For the hair that has already turned coarse, treatments are available to remove hair temporarily or permanently.
+For hair that has already turned coarse, treatments are available to remove hair temporarily or permanently.
 Medications for acne can similarly be managed by a combination of local and systemic medications.

 Dr Jasmeet K Monga, MD (Obs & Gynae), DNB, FRCOG (UK) is Consultant Obstetrician & Gynaecologist at Clinic One, Gurugram, India.
 She specializes in providing personalized, ethical, up-to-date and evidence-based advice and care for women at various stages of their lives, right from adolescent health, contraception advice, pre-marriage and pre-conception counselling to fertility issues, pregnancy care, menstrual problems and menopausal health. www.clinicone.in